Q. Are tuition fees charged for UMAP programs?

 Q. Does the UMAP scholarship grant plane tickets and housing?

-Q. Where should you submit the application form for Programs A, B,C?
+Q. How do you submit the application forms for Programs A, B, and C?

 Q. Are graduate students eligible to apply for UMAP programs?